Hartcliffe

-Hartcliffe is the name of both a council ward and an Outer Suburb of the city of Bristol in the United Kingdom which lies within that ward.
-The ward contains the areas of Hartcliffe and Headley Park, as well as small portions of Withywood and Bishopsworth.

-Hartcliffe is a post-World War II suburban development, consisting largely of council houses.
+Hartcliffe is an outer suburb of the city of Bristol, England, on the southern edge of the city at the foot of Dundry Hill.
+It is a post-World War II development consisting largely of council houses.
 It is one of the poorer areas of Bristol, with significant social problems exacerbated by the decline of industrial employment in the city.
-Regeneration efforts are underway.

-Overview
+Hartcliffe was also the name of an electoral ward for Bristol City Council from 1999 to 2016.
+The ward contained the areas of Hartcliffe and Headley Park as well as small portions of Withywood and Bishopsworth.
+Since 2016, Hartcliffe has been in Hartcliffe and Withywood electoral ward.

+History

-Hartcliffe is a district of Bristol, England.
-It is a council estate on the southern edges of the city next to Withywood, on the northern slopes of Dundry Hill.
-Construction started in 1952 after the compulsory purchase of a number of pre-existing farms.
-A small shopping area was built (Symes Avenue), and the first church (St Andrew) opened in 1956.
+In 1951, 696 acre of Bishopsworth parish were transferred from Somserset to Bristol, and construction started in 1952 after the compulsory purchase of the farms on this land.
+A small shopping area was built at Symes Avenue, and the first church (St Andrew) opened in 1956.

 Imperial Tobacco once had offices and a factory in Hartcliffe.
-Part of the site is now the Imperial Retail Park while the listed headquarters building is being converted into the Lakeshore flats.
+Part of the site is now the Imperial Retail Park while the listed headquarters building has been converted into the Lakeshore flats.

+Community facilities

 Hartcliffe and Withywood Community Partnership (HWCP) was formed by local residents in 1998 to help support the regeneration and renewal of the area.

 Schools within Hartcliffe include Fair Furlong Primary School, Hareclive Academy, and Bridge Learning Campus.

-Hartcliffe Community Farm was opened in 1979 by Hartcliffe Community Council leader Doris Fiedor MA Hons UWE (1919–1995) who founded the community farm.
+Hartcliffe Community Farm was opened in 1979 by Hartcliffe Community Council leader Doris Fiedor (1919–1995) who founded the community farm.
 It has over 30 acre of land based at the farmyard at the top of Lampton Avenue, Hartcliffe.
 A 250-year-old tithe barn was erected at the farm by YTS trainees but burned down in an arson attack.
 The farm remains open daily to the public and hosts regular visits by school parties.

+Symes Avenue is the district shopping centre serving the outer estates of Hartcliffe and Withywood with a total population of around 20,000 people.
+In 2007, a Morrisons supermarket and a new library opened as part of a redevelopment project.